csound/csound/examples/plugin/README.md

 ```

-Fsig opcodes
+Fsigs
 ------------------------------------------------

-Finally, for streaming spectral processing opcodes, we have a
+For streaming spectral processing opcodes, we have a
 different base class with extra facilities needed for their operation.
 Fsig variables are held in a PVSDAT data structure.
 To facilitate
 their manipulation, CPOF provides a wrapper class Fsig